Process and methods

 The checklist of confidential information (provided by NICE with the invitation to submit) is completed and submitted.

-See section 3 of the NICE guide to the processes of technology appraisal for information about all aspects of information handling.
+See section 5.3 and 5.4 of NICE's health technology evaluation guidance development manual for information about all aspects of information handling.

-To ensure that the appraisal process is as transparent as possible, NICE considers that evidence on which the appraisal committee's decisions are based should be publicly available.
+To ensure that the evaluation process is as transparent as possible, NICE considers that evidence on which the evaluation committee's decisions are based should be publicly available.

-NICE requires the medical director of the company to sign a statement confirming that all clinical trial data necessary to address the remit and scope of the technology appraisal as issued by the Department of Health and NICE, within the company's or any of its associated companies' possession, custody, or control in the UK, or elsewhere in the world, have been disclosed.
+NICE requires the medical director of the company to sign a statement confirming that all clinical trial data necessary to address the remit and scope of the technology evaluation as issued by the Department of Health and Social Care and NICE, within the company's or any of its associated companies' possession, custody, or control in the UK, or elsewhere in the world, have been disclosed.

 NICE considers that the definition of 'all clinical trial data' is not limited to conventional randomised controlled trials (RCTs), but is meant to include other types of interventional or observational clinical research methodologies, such as large simple trials, cohort studies, case control studies, or registry data.
 This definition is consistent with that used by the European Medicines Agency in its policy on publication of clinical data on medicinal products for human use.

-NICE requires companies to consent to European Economic Area regulatory authorities directly providing NICE with all clinical trial data necessary to address the remit and scope of the technology appraisal as issued by the Department of Health and NICE.
-This includes all data that have been submitted to the regulatory authorities by the company or any of its associated companies and that were relevant to the granting of a marketing authorisation, and for NICE to use those data in carrying out the technology appraisal.
+NICE requires companies to consent to European Economic Area regulatory authorities directly providing NICE with all clinical trial data necessary to address the remit and scope of the technology evaluation as issued by the Department of Health and Social Care and NICE.
+This includes all data that have been submitted to the regulatory authorities by the company or any of its associated companies and that were relevant to the granting of a marketing authorisation, and for NICE to use those data in carrying out the technology evaluation.
 NICE will only ask regulatory authorities directly after having first approached the company for the information and the company is unable or unwilling to provide the information in a timely manner.

-In this guide any information that should be provided in an appendix is listed in a box.
+All information that should be provided in an appendix is outlined in the user guide for company evidence submission appendices